fb52175/MvcFamilyPoints/ReadMe.txt

 Week 6   - I refactored the Business layer managers to use the Super Type design pattern.
 This allowed the creation of service factory to be moved to the super class.
 I began work on the presentation layer.
 I have created controllers and views for each of the domain objects in order to do CRUD operations.
 I modified the scaffolding to add a menu item to the list page for each domain object.
 For the family domain object I modified the details view to show the parents and children associated to the family.

+Week 7 - I refactored to add fields for EMail on the Parent class, and CurrentPoints on the Child class.
+I updated the home controller to show the current points for each child, and added links to the transaction controller to transactions for behaviors and rewards for the child.